 Main contact: Markus Christen, profile here.

 The ZHAW Data Science Laboratory, Datalab, has been founded in 2013 as one of the first dedicated research institutions for Data Science in Europe with a distinct interdisciplinary approach.
-Today, it hosts more than 80 researchers from six institutes and three departments with such diverse backgrounds such as data protection law, analytics, computer science and entrepreneurship.
-It features particularly strong research initiatives on deep learning, text analytics and big data science, and brings these and other expertises into play at several Data+Service Expert Groups or through involvement in other network events and conferences such as SwissText or SDS.
+Today, it hosts more than 150 researchers from 12 institutes and centers across three departments with diverse backgrounds such as data protection law, analytics, computer science and entrepreneurship.
+It features particularly strong research initiatives on deep learning, text analytics and big data science.
+The ZHAW Datalab brings these and other expertise into play at several expert groups or through involvement in other network events and conferences such as Swiss Text or Swiss Conference on Data Science (SDS).

 Examples of our work include: